gamejolt/gamejolt/COMMANDS.md

   __The workaround:__

-  Edit `package.json` file and change the `main` field to `https://development.gamejolt.com/login` and then run the client using the `auth` section.
-Then after logging in, close the client, revert the change to `package.json` back to `https://development.gamejolt.com/` and run the `app` section normally.
+  Run the client using the `auth` section and log in.
+You will be redirected to a white screen.
+This is fine, now run with the `app` section normally.

 ## Desktop App - Building
-Run `yarn client:build` and then `yarn client:package` to produce a fully desktop app build.
+Run `yarn client:build` and then `yarn client:package` to produce a full desktop app build.

 - `yarn client:build` - Builds the desktop app in preparation of distribution.
 Use `--staging` to build a staging version of the desktop app.
 This enables some debug information and features that are useful to troubleshoot the desktop app release.
 After running this command the next step is to bundle it as an nwjs application using `yarn client:package`.